Najmul190/Discord-AI-Selfbot/README.md

 - ~toggledm - Toggle if the bot should be active in DM's or not
 - ~ignore [user] - Ignore a user from using the bot
 - ~imagine [prompt] - Generate an image from a prompt
+- ~analyze @user - Analyze a user's messages to provide a personality profile

 # Steps to install and run: